-24. Fee for the cancellation of the registration of a licence or other right (Article 162(2)(e), Rule 35(3)) EUR 200 per cancellation, but, where multiple requests are submitted in the same application or at the same time, not to exceed a total of
+24. Fee for the cancellation of the registration of a licence or other right (Article 162(2)(e), Rule 35(3))

-EUR 1 000
+25. Fee for the alteration of a registered European Union EUR 200 per cancellation, but, where multiple requests are submitted in the same application or at the same time, not to exceed a total of EUR 1 000